 King School is working to build awareness on the importance of attendance.
 It is important to educate our students, staff, families, and the Deer River community on how attendance impacts student achievement.
 King School has some of the lowest attendance rates across Itasca County as compared with other elementary schools in the region.
-Our school goal this year is to improve our attendance rate from 80% of King School students attending school on a regular basis to 90% for the 2014-2015 school year.

 Everyone has a role in helping to achieve this goal:

 • Take attendance every day.

 • Talk with students and/or parents when a student frequently misses your class.
 It is your business!

 • Make students and their families feel welcome in your classroom and at school.

 • Hold high expectations for all students.
 Focus on strengths and challenge all students to reach their full potential.

 • Arrive at school—and all of your classes—on time every day!

 • Remind a parent or guardian to notify the school office when you are absent.